Medicaid transformation bill takes smoother second committee step in N.C. House

 Currently, providers are paid on a fee-for-service model administered by DHHS.

-By contrast, the proposed PHPs would pay health care providers a set, or capitated, amount per month for each patient’s costs.
-DHHS will reimburse the plans.
+By contrast, the proposed PHPs would pay health-care providers a set, or capitated, amount per month for each patient’s costs.
+The DHHS would reimburse the plans.

-The initiative was supposed to debut initially on Feb.
-1, 2020, in the Triad and Triangle, and then statewide on June 1, 2020, before being postponed Nov.
-19 by state Health Secretary Dr. Mandy Cohen.
+The initiative was supposed to debut on Feb.
+1, 2020, in the Triad and Triangle, and then statewide on June 1, 2020.
+However,N.C.
+Secretary of Health Dr. Mandy Cohen postponed it on Nov.
+19.

-Dobson said Cohen would not have the ability to delay the launch date even if the state continues to experience a major impact from the COVID-19 pandemic or another public health emergency.
+Dobson said Cohen wouldn’t have the ability to delay the launch even if the state continues to majorly affected by the COVID-19 pandemic or another public-health emergency.

 Post a comment as